DKER2/personalwebsite/src/Modules/Posts/Assets/Posts/WorkingAtStartup.md

 ## Introduction

 Winter 2024 in Singapore, it is called winter but actually it is not winter.
-I damn hot sia.
+It is damn hot sia.
 But still a fun and warm winter as I got friends and talent collages beside me.
 I was in a serial A startup [Privyr](https://www.privyr.com/), it is such a nice place with amazing people.
 I never saw a company with such-western culture in Singapore.
 Bravo my mentors Pranav Gore, Putu Yoga.

 ## Startup culture